iyobo/epicworshipneo/README.md

 If you need global styles, stylesheets with `.global.css` will not go through the css-modules loader. e.g. `app.global.css`

-If you want to import global css libraries (like `bootstrap`), you can just write the following code in `.global.css`:
+If you want to import global css libraries (like `bootstrap`), you can just write the following code in `.global.css` like so:

 ```css
 @import '~bootstrap/dist/css/bootstrap.css';